shreya-CSE/Hangman/README.md

 Here, `X` represents the number of games won, and `Y` represents the total games played in that session.

+## Game Structure
+The game presents a hangman structure with each incorrect guess.
+Visual feedback includes used letters, remaining guesses, and the partially revealed word.

 ### 4. Level Files

 - **Easy Level (easy.txt):** Simple words suitable for beginners.